varughese/megabus-ticket-finder/docs/database.md

 ## Design Decisions
 Wrapping Megabus's API and making calls to it and listing when there are $1 tickets.
 That stuff is easy.
 What is hard is thinking about the design of this kind of thing.

 I knew from the inception of this project that I was going to make some sort of email/price alert system.
 I like perfection, so I spent a good amount of time thinking about the most efficient and most elegant way to design the database.
-Eventually, I decided to just go ahead and try something out.
+Eventually, I decided to try what I thought was the cleanest method out.